 As a preliminary step, I use data from nearby states where it is legal to hunt sandhill cranes to calibrate a numerical simulation based on our theoretical model.
 I find that expected harvest is increasing in the quota, ∂η∂Q>0.
 However, the sign of ∂η∂b depends on whether the quota is binding.
 When the permit quota is binding, the negative congestion effects of changing the bag limit may attenuate the overall WTP for the permit.
 This is important because a scope test does not disentangle these effects so it may appear that hunters are insensitive to scope, bringing into question the validity of the CVM results.
 A sensitivity analysis finds that changing the bag limit has a much larger effect on surplus values, which indicates that varying the bag limit is more likely to generate statistically significant scope effects than varying the quota, particularly given anecdotal evidence that the Indiana quota will likely not be binding.

+Application

+I estimate WTP for a sandhill crane permit using survey data collected from a sample of waterfowl hunters in Indiana.
+The survey will be administered in Febuary 2025 to a sample of 3,274 Indiana residents who hunted geese during the 2023-2024 season.
+The questionnaire is divided into four sections.
+The first section gathers information about respondents' experience with hunting waterfowl and other migratory game birds in Indiana.
+The second section provides information about sandhill cranes and presents two hypothetical permits, from which we elicit their willingness to pay.
+Section 3 collects data on their expenditures related to waterfowl hunting, and Section 4 asks for demographic information.

+An example of the contingent valuation questions is shown in Figures 1.
+Before presenting the permit, I ask respondents to imagine that sandhill crane hunting is legal in Indiana and provide some details about how the permit would work.
+I then present a permit and ask them to consider its characteristics, responding as if it were a real permit.
+Afterward, I ask whether they would purchase the permit and, if not, ask about the reasons for their decision.
+Figure 1 demonstrates an example of the permit, though respondents may be shown different permit attributes, as I vary them as part of my identification strategy.
+Next, respondents are shown a second permit with different attributes, and again asked whether they would purchase it and, if they answer ‘No,’ to explain why.

+Figure 1

 Next Steps

-During the PERC fellowship I plan to develop the mail survey that I will send to hunters from IDNR license sales database.
-I will use the results of our model to inform how I vary the bag limit to test for scope effects.
-I will follow the guidance of Dillman (2007) to design the questionnaire, pretest, and implement the survey.
-The survey will include a description of a hypothetical sandhill crane hunting permit and ask respondents if they are willing to pay for this permit.
-It will include two follow-up questions, the first asking respondents that said no, why, and the second asking whether they think this permit will actually be offered to assess for consequentiality.
+I will have the data from the surveys by the time I begin the fellowship, so my next steps consist of the analysis and write up of my results.
+This paper will be part of my second year Prospectus and fourth year Dissertation.

 References